 You are here:

-Baltimore, Md. – The University of Maryland School of Nursing (UMSON) and Carroll Community College (CCC) in Westminster, Maryland, recently signed an agreement of dual admission that will ensure students’ seamless transition from CCC’s Associate Degree in Nursing (ADN) program to UMSON’s Bachelor of Science in Nursing (BSN) degree.
+Baltimore, Md. – The University of Maryland School of Nursing (UMSON) and Frederick Community College (FCC) in Frederick, Maryland, recently signed an agreement of dual admission that will ensure students’ seamless transition from FCC’s Associate Degree in Nursing (ADN) program to UMSON’s Bachelor of Science in Nursing (BSN) degree.
 The program will be available to nursing students this fall.

-Through the agreement, students can apply and be admitted to UMSON’s BSN program while in CCC’s ADN program.
-Students enrolled in the program will receive transfer credits from UMSON for completed coursework at CCC and will be granted special student status, allowing them to take UMSON courses while still working on their associate degree, thereby saving them time and money in completing their BSN degree.
+Through the agreement, students can apply and be admitted to UMSON’s BSN program while in FCC’s ADN program.
+Students enrolled in the program will receive transfer credits from UMSON for completed coursework at FCC and will be granted special student status, allowing them to take UMSON courses while still working on their associate degree, thereby saving them time and money in completing their BSN degree.

 An effort to increase qualified nursing candidates, the agreement will also help further the mission of the Institute of Medicine’s (IOM) Future of Nursing Campaign for Action to advance comprehensive health care change.
 Specifically, it will address one of the eight goals set forth in the IOM report The Future of Nursing: Leading Change, Advancing Health: to increase the proportion of nurses with a baccalaureate degree to 80 percent by 2020.

-To matriculate to UMSON’s BSN program, students must graduate with an ADN from CCC and satisfy UMSON’s progression criteria.
+To matriculate to UMSON’s BSN program, students must graduate with an ADN from FCC and satisfy UMSON’s progression criteria.

 # # #